FarnoushSh/for-test/README.md

 * You'll need to register with FarnoushSh to download the data.

 ### Install the requirements
-* Install the requirements using Markup: `pip install -r requirements.txt`.
+* Install the requirements using `pip install -r requirements.txt`.
     *Make sure you use Python 3.
     *You may want to use a virtual environment for this.

 # Usage
-Markup: * Run python DataLab.py.
+* Run python DataLab.py.
     * This loads the train and test datasetes.
-        * Makes some plots to visualize the data to find the outliers and missing values
+    * Makes some plots to visualize the data to find the outliers and missing values *plots give idea about the features related to the target variable *removes the outliers and missing values
-             * plots give idea about the features related to the target variable *removes the outliers and missing values *balances the datasets
+    *balances the datasets
     *runs the Machine learning algorithms
         *prints the accuracy score.
         *plots AUC curves and box plots for comparing *prints the prediction of the probability of completion of buying.